sumiya11/Groebner.jl/docs/index.md

 using Pkg; Pkg.add("Groebner")
 ```

-See [Interface](interface) for a description of all exported functions.
-For a quick introduction to Groebner bases we refer to [Tutorials](tutorial).
-Meanwhile, below are simple examples.

 ## Features

 Groebner.jl features:

-- Gröbner basis computation over integers modulo a prime and over the rationals
+- Gröbner basis over integers modulo a prime and over the rationals
 - Gröbner trace algorithms
-- Multi-threading by default
+- Multi-threading

 See [Interface](interface) page for a list of all exported functions.